GURPS Vikings: Reception

 In the May 1992 edition of Dragon (Issue #181), Rick Swan thought that this book "offers something for Vikings of every persuasion."
 With regard to the history chapter, Swan was impressed by the author's ability to "pack an enormous amount of information into a relatively few pages, emphasizing many intriguing facets of culture and economics."
 However, he found the chapter on new character classes "isn't particularly inspiring," and he also noted that "magic is underplayed... a disappointing section."
 He did like the new monsters, "a good mix of the ordinary and the unusual."
 In conclusion, Swan gave the book 3 stars out of 5, saying, "This is the thinking person’s guide to Vikings.
 Novices may be overwhelmed by the amount of detail, and the shallow treatment of fantasy may discourage players who are less interested in mastering the Norse legal system than in hacking up sea monsters.
 But for mounting a strict historical campaign, GURPS Vikings is the book of choice.

+Gabe Dybing for Black Gate in 2017 described GURPS Vikings as "an impressive and professional publication with few typos and many engaging illustrations."